 The NCBI Gene Expression Omnibus (GEO) serves as a public repository for a wide range of high-throughput experimental data.
-These data include single and dual channel microarray-based experiments measuring mRNA, genomic DNA, and protein abundance, as well as non-array techniques such as serial analysis of gene expression (SAGE), and mass spectrometry proteomic data.
-Currently, nearly 200,000 samples and over 4000 different platforms are represented in GEO!
+These data include single and dual channel microarray-based experiments measuring mRNA, genomic DNA, and protein abundance, as well as non-array techniques such as serial analysis of gene expression (SAGE), mass spectrometry proteomic data, and high-throughput sequencing data.